19bufordcarl/CarlRPG/Myth & Shadow/Magic/Mythril.md

 # Mythril

 Mythril is the single most important resource in the world.
-It is only through Mythril that magic can be channeled into the world, and all [Spellcasting](Spellcasting/Spellcasting.md) consumes Mythril powder.
+It is only through Mythril that magic can be channeled into the world; all magic consumes Mythril powder.

 ## Mythril Resource Cost